-I have flown a million miles over the past 31 years.
+I have flown a million miles over the 31 years we lived overseas.
 As the miles accumulated so did stories of airports and airplanes.
 One of them, now part of family lore, involved a plane departing with my child but without me.

 There are two other unforgettable stories about one airport in particular, the old Hong Kong Kai Tak International.
 It closed 20 years ago, in 1998, after serving the city for 73 years.
 In the late 1980s we used it for three years to fly from the U.S. to our home overseas in Singapore.
 It was a 24 hour trip from Denver, Colorado with layovers in California and Hong Kong before landing at Singapore’s Changi Airport.

-One decade and two international moves later, a chance encounter with a contemporary oil painting transported me back to the first, spectacular, pulse-racing landing we made into Hong Kong.
+One decade and two international moves later, a contemporary oil painting by an artist friend in Taiwan transported me back to the first, spectacular, pulse-racing landing we made into Hong Kong.

-In 1999, an overseas friend, who is a Brazilian artist, held a gallery showing of her oil paintings in Taipei, Taiwan.
+In 1999, Heloiza, who is a Brazilian artist, had a show of her oil paintings in Taipei, Taiwan.
 Strolling the array of artwork, I saw the title “Rooftops” next to a large canvas.
 Looking from the title to the painting, something shivered through me.
 Art is supposed to create emotions like this.
 When I looked again, I had a visceral flashback to 1987, the summer we left Colorado and moved to southeast Asia.
 Now, I wanted to own that painting.

 In the years since Taiwan, “Rooftops” has hung in our home in the “altstadt” in Oberursel, Germany, later above an elaborately carved marble fireplace in Paris, and now in the living room of an apartment in Princeton, New Jersey.